 This is the first step.
-By registering on the website, you can stay informed of happening by email, post a blog entry (see Pass Along) or event (see Show Up) and request to join a working group (see Join In).
+By registering on the website, you can stay informed of happenings by email, post a blog entry (see Pass Along) or event (see Show Up) and request to join a Working Group (see Join In).

 What have you encountered lately that will add to our learning?
 Share it on the community blog.